jscrodrigo/demo-repo/README.md

 # Demo repository
-## Explaining to begginers how Git works.
+## Explaining to beginners how Git works.
 This is a README file.
 Its main objective is:
 + Show what this repository is about
 + Documentation, etc.
++ text added